HarperDB/twilio-sms/README.md

 | `/PhoneNumbers`    | Direct REST interface for the PhoneNumbers table                |

 ### Deployment
-Deploy this component wherever you like: Linode, AWS, GCP, DigitalOcean, on prem
+Deploy this Harper component wherever you like: Linode, AWS, GCP, DigitalOcean, on prem

-Ensure harperdb is installed on the machine
+[Follow the Harper installation guide](https://docs.harperdb.io/docs/deployments/install-harper) on the machine where this will be deployed